ZayneBerndt/ZayneBerndt.github.io/_portfolio/blocipedia.md

 Wikis are a great way to collaborate on community-sourced content.
 Whether the wiki is for a hobby or work-related project, I have build an app that lets users create their own wikis and share them publicly or privately with other collaborators.
 As my first ever application I used this project to get familiar with MVC architecture and understand Ruby, Rails, PostgreSQL, HTML and CSS.
 It was also a great chance to get to grips with github and the command line.

 ## Challenge
-Below I wanted to demonstrate areas that I haven't developed in my other apps mainly focusing on demonstrating Test Driven Development and and functionality that exposed me to greater usage of function syntax.
+Below I wanted to demonstrate areas that I haven't developed in my other apps mainly focusing on demonstrating Test Driven Development and functionality that exposed me to greater usage of function syntax.

 ## Solution

 <strong>1.
 Test Driven Development</strong>

-I have learnt the importance of using a TDD approach to development, in the project of the many testing frameworks available I chose to use RSpec due to it being a canonical framework, and thus the most likely framework to encounter as a professional Rails developer.
+I have learnt the importance of using a TDD approach to development.
+In the project, of the many testing frameworks available I chose to use RSpec due to it being a canonical framework and thus the most likely framework to encounter as a professional Rails developer.

 As with my other model testing, the tests below test for field validation and attributes.